 The Day I Got My Humor Back

 Then, it arrived.
-A small glimpse of humor via a very unlikely messenger: a belated Valentine’s Day card.
-It arrived late, one day after Valentine’s Day and exactly one week after the celebration.
-A seemingly innocent, cheerful pink envelope from a producer who worked with Joe at Paramount.
-I remember the sadness he felt when she left the industry to move her family out of state, but the bond they created kept them in touch through cards and email correspondence throughout the years.
-Looking at her name on the outside of the envelope, I immediately thought, “Condolence card” and a possible apology for not being able to attend Joe’s celebration of life event.
+A small glimpse of humor via a very unlikely messenger.
+It showed up one day after Valentine’s Day and exactly one week after the celebration.
+A seemingly innocent, cheerfully pink envelope from a producer who had worked with Joe.
+He was heartbroken the day she left the television industry to move her family out of state, but they continued to keep in touch through cards and email correspondence throughout the years.
+Looking at her name on the outside of the envelope, I immediately thought “condolence card” and a possible apology for not being able to attend Joe’s Celebration of Life.
 If only.
-It was their yearly family Valentine’s Day card complete with a beautiful photo of three joyous kids laughing on the front and the following note handwritten inside:
+It was their yearly family Valentine’s Day card—complete with a photo of three beautiful kids laughing on the front and the following note handwritten inside:

 “Hope you guys are doing great!
 I wish I could have come to Joe’s party.
 I’m sure it was fabulous!
 It would have been fun to have been back with Joe at Paramount!”

-Nine months later, when the cards, calls, and emails finally slowed down, this Valentine lands in my mailbox.
-Her name rang a bell, as there were a few questionable recipients sent invitations to the memorial service that I was not 100% sure had heard the news.
-Three names, to be exact, that I remembered looking at and wondering if I should have my villagers call in advance of sending.
-With the rush of getting the invitations out on time and the number of calls I had already asked of them to make on my behalf, I reluctantly decided just to let it be.
-I’d rather they not find out this way, but did not have the energy or wherewithal to figure it out.
-I had been at least 1/3 correct in my assumption.
+Eight months after Joe died—when the cards, calls, and emails finally slowed down—this Valentine lands in my mailbox.
+Her name rang a bell, as there were a few questionable recipients sent invitations to the memorial service that I was not one hundred percent sure had heard the news.
+Three names, to be exact, that left me wondering if I should have my villagers call in advance of sending.
+With the rush of getting the invitations out on time and the number of calls I had already asked of them to make on my behalf, I reluctantly decided to just let it be.
+I’d rather they not find out this way but did not have the wherewithal to figure it out.
 Two of them already knew.
 She obviously did not.

-Time to figure out some post-celebration due diligence.
+It was time to figure out some post-celebration due diligence.
 I started by trying to figure out the best person to tell her the news.
 Should I ask Maureen to make another call?
 Or find a mutual friend from Paramount to do it?
-Was I far enough away from it to be able to make the call myself?
-It would need to be handled delicately being a double whammy for her finding out that, not only did someone dear to her die but that she had also sent a very joyous note to a grieving widow mistaking a funeral for a reunion party.
+It would need to be handled delicately, being a double whammy for her finding out that not only did someone dear to her die but that she had also sent an overly exuberant note to a grieving widow while mistaking a celebration of life for a reunion party.
 She had unknowingly committed a rather serious memorial faux pas.

 How could this happen?

-I realized that the invitation, just like the entire event, was very non-traditional and possibly misleading.
-From the invitation’s front image of Joe in a vintage TV set, with Lucille Ball holding a sign “We’ll Miss Ya Joe” on top, surrounded by red velvet cake and bubble-dot graphics, I could maybe see how the misunderstanding occurred.
-But the invitation so very clearly said “memorial”– albeit used sparingly — to describe the event.
+I realized that the invitation, just like the entire event, was very nontraditional and possibly misleading.
+The front image featured Joe’s face inside a vintage TV set, with Lucille Ball holding a “We’ll Miss Ya Joe” sign on top, along with a slice of red velvet cake and colorful bubble-dot graphics.
+So, yeah, I could maybe see how the misunderstanding occurred.
+But the invitation so very clearly said “memorial”—albeit used sparingly—to describe the event.

 Or did it?

 I panicked.
 Did I use the word memorial on the invitation?
-I couldn’t remember and found myself scrambling through the office, searching for one of the invites to check my wording.
-Pulling an extra card from its bright turquoise envelope, I saw it plain and clear, “Please join us in a special memorial event to celebrate the life of Joe LoCicero.”
+I couldn’t remember and found myself scrambling for one of the extra invites to check my wording.
+Pulling a found card from its bright turquoise envelope, I saw it plain and clear: “Please join us in a special memorial event to celebrate the life of Joe LoCicero.”
 Nope.
 It was there and could only mean one thing.
 I was already on edge with feelings of insanity.
 Her innocent mistake did not help.
 I started to obsess and then get upset with her mistake.
 How could she think this was an invite for a party when “A SPECIAL MEMORIAL EVENT” was emblazoned on the front?
-It wasn’t a multi-page document with tons of copy to scroll through – just a simple, colorful, two-sided invitation — to a celebration of life.
+It wasn’t a multipage document with tons of copy to scroll through—just a simple, colorful, two-sided invitation—to a Celebration of Life event.
 What else could that mean?
-With my emotions now swirling, I decided I would call Maureen and try not to dwell on it anymore.
-It almost worked, until later that evening when I began thinking about it again.
-In the shower trying to unwind and escape the stressors of the day, I began thinking about the sentiment in her card, how “it would have been fun to be back with Joe at Paramount.”
+I decided I would reach out to Maureen and try not to dwell on it anymore.
+It almost worked, until later that evening when I began obsessing over it again…

 ###